CodeScop/Oge-Mai-Field-Guide/streakrewards.md

 **I am not going to include Streak Rewards as sources of resources.** It's too finicky a way to farm, and too hard to keep reliable info.
 If you have any updates or corrections to offer, please let me know here: https://4thewords.com/forum/thread-streak-rewards-help

 Also, 24 November 2019 saw a much-needed overhaul of the rewards which apparently hadn't changed substantially in two years.
-I'm currently including the outdated ones for the curious, and because I feel more confident saying "It used to be this" than "It will be this way when you find it", and because in a couple cases it's still all I know.
+I'm currently including the outdated ones for the curious.

 ###Streak Rewards Listed In Calendar: